Website Search

 Research data can fall into a few general categories, based on method of collection, that can be used when talking about types of research data.

-As we noted above, research data will also move through the following stages during your project:
+As we noted above, research data may also move through the following stages during your project:

-These different stages of research data are often represented in a more formal model that we call a data life cycle.
+These different stages of research data are often represented in a more formal model called the data life cycle.
 In reality, research doesn’t move in quite such an orderly fashion and often, many of these steps happen simultaneously.

 However, the data life cycle can be a helpful mental model to use because at each stage in the life cycle, there are best practices for managing data.
 Visualizing how your data is moving through your project can help remind you of key practices to incorporate.
 While this module won’t cover every single stage in the life cycle, we will provide a primer to some essential practices for getting started with managing your data.

-Open Research Data Life Cycle in a new window
+Open Research Data Management Life Cycle in a new window

 While data management can sound like a lot of work for little payoff, managing your research data well actually provides a lot of personal and practical benefits.
 Well-managed and well-described data is easier to sort through, access, and understand, making your research project more efficient.
 Having a good system also prevents the frustration of data loss in the case of hardware failure or other accidents, as you will spend less time recovering the lost data or redoing your work.
 Another personal benefit to researchers is that well-managed data can help prevent publication retractions.
 Retractions can be an unintended consequence of poor data management when it leads to errors in data or the loss of data that supports published material.